 Remember really gluggy rice?
 Yes, those were the days.
-Good rice does not exactly make a meal, but poorly cooked rice sure does spoil it.
+Certainly in Australia, our parents mostly did not know how to cook rice.
+Well cooked rice makes a meal, and poorly cooked rice sure does spoil it.
 I took me a long time to be able to cook rice consistently well.
 I used to put it into buckets of boiling water, cook it rapidly, strain it when done and then hope for the best.
 Sound familiar?

-These days, rice cookers can take any guess work out of the process, and they are great.
-BUT I still like the art of the stovetop method.
+These days, rice cookers take any guess work out of the process, and they are great.
+BUT I still like the art of the stovetop method when I have the time.
 It is not hard at all.
-Someone taught the most amazing method to me – once you have mastered it you will never have gluggy rice again.
+At one time someone I worked with taught me the most amazing foolproof method – once you have mastered it you will never have gluggy rice again.
 I have forgotten the name of the person but not the method for cooking rice.
 Hmmm.
 I wonder where my priorities lie?

 Notes on the recipe